hencou/shelly1gen4_matter_switch/README.md

 > ℹ️ All 3 inputs use the same callback in `app_main.cpp`.
 EP1 (Toggle) and EP2 (State-follow) each have their own Binding table.
 Bind EP1 for momentary pushbuttons, EP2 for maintained switches — or both if you want both toggle and state-follow.

+## Sensors hardware
+> TTP223 Touch: solder jumper A to achieve non locking low level output when active
+> HLK-LD2410**S**: use "S" variant, Shelly addon will deliver a max of 10mA current, only low power variant of LD2410 will be compatible with this.

 ## Commissioning in Home Assistant Matter Server

 1. Flash the firmware (see INSTALL.md).
 On first boot, the device advertises for 5 minutes via BLE and SRP/DNS-SD.